 What Can We Do to Prevent Future Epidemics?

-Unfortunately, despite calls from the National HIV/AIDS Strategy, the HHS Viral Hepatitis Action Plan, and the IOM Report Brief: Reducing Harm, in addition to the U.S. Substance Abuse and Mental Health Services Administration, to implement Syringe Services Programs (SSPs) in the context of comprehensive HIV and hepatitis prevention services, the Congress continues to maintain a federal funding ban on needle exchange programs dating back to the 1980s, with the exception of a brief period from 2010 to 2011.
+Unfortunately, despite calls from the National HIV/AIDS Strategy, the HHS Viral Hepatitis Action Plan, and the _IOM Report Brief, in addition to the U.S. Substance Abuse and Mental Health Services Administration, to implement Syringe Services Programs (SSPs) in the context of comprehensive HIV and hepatitis prevention services, the Congress continues to maintain a federal funding ban on needle exchange programs dating back to the 1980s, with the exception of a brief period from 2010 to 2011.

 In 1992, NASTAD issued the policy statement Reducing Transmission of HIV through Increased Access to Clean Needles and Syringes.
 The actions called for in that policy statement are just as relevant today.
 In 2011, NASTAD issued a Statement of Commitment: Promoting Injecting Drug User Health, demonstrating the responsibility of health departments to champion programs and initiatives that promote the health of injecting drug users (IDUs).
 NASTAD has continued that work through technical assistance, advocacy for policies that support IDU health -- including lifting the federal funding ban on syringe exchange programs -- and work within coalitions.